yeqwep/notion-defold-sync/README.md

 5. Choose the output format (**Lua** or **JSON**) and click **Sync Now**.

 **📝Note:**
-The API token, database URL, and output directory are saved locally in `notion_config.lua`, so you won’t need to re-enter them next time.
+The API token and output directory are saved locally in `notion_config.lua`, so you won’t need to re-enter them next time.
 ⚠️ **Be careful not to share this file with others!**